NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

   hostname = runTest { imports = [ ./hostname.nix ]; defaults.networking.firewall.enable = false; };
 ```

-You can run a test with attribute name `mytest` in `all-tests.nix` by invoking:
+You can run a test with attribute name `mytest` in `nixos/tests/all-tests.nix` by invoking:

 ```shell
 nix-build -A nixosTests.mytest